-Please note that the Regina Humane Society has implemented precautionary measures to protect our staff, visitors and animals in care during the COVID-19 pandemic.
-Applications are still being accepted and surgeries will be done as appointments become available.
+Please note that the Regina Humane Society has implemented precautionary measures to protect our staff, visitors and animals in care during the on-going COVID-19 pandemic.
+Applications are being accepted and surgeries will be done as appointments become available.
 Please note that wait times may be longer than usual.
 For further information, please contact our Spay/Neuter Clinic at 306-543-6363 Ext 233.

 Subsidized pet spay and neuter surgeries will be offered to financially disadvantaged households as well as animal rescue organizations in Regina through a partnership with the City of Regina in support of the Spay/Neuter Program.
 The program is an expansion of the pre-existing Cat Spay Program which made a significant impact on the number of cats entering the Society since its inception in May of 2008.